Scipio456/Network-Recon-1.0/Readme.md

-Permission Denied: Use sudo for UDP scanning or low-numbered ports:

-sudo python3 port_scanner.py 127.0.0.1 --udp

-UDP Scanning Unreliable: UDP ports may not respond consistently; test with known services (e.g., DNS on port 53).

 Slow Scans: Reduce the port range (e.g., 1 100) or increase threads in port_scanner.py (edit range(50)).

-Testing with Your Chat Application
+Testing with a Custom Application

-To test with your chat application server running on a Windows machine (e.g., <your_windows_ip>:50000):
+To test with a custom server (e.g., a chat application running on port 50000):

-Start the server on Windows:
+Start the server on your machine:

 python server.py 50000

-Allow port 50000 in Windows Firewall:
+Allow port 50000 in the firewall:

-netsh advfirewall firewall add rule name="Chat Server" dir=in action=allow protocol=TCP localport=50000
+netsh advfirewall firewall add rule name="Custom Server" dir=in action=allow protocol=TCP localport=50000

-Scan from your Mac:
+Scan from another device:

-python3 port_scanner.py <your_windows_ip> 50000 50000
+python3 port_scanner.py <your_server_ip> 50000 50000

 GitHub Repository